xtacocorex/CHIP_IO/README.rst

     # To unload, just call unload()
     OM.unload("CUST")

-Note that this requires the 4.4 kernel with the CONFIG_OF_CONFIGFS option enabled in the kernel config.
+**OverlayManager requires a 4.4 kernel with the CONFIG_OF_CONFIGFS option enabled in the kernel config.**

 **Running tests**